 The Research Internship in Science & Engineering Program is highly competitive and selective.
-We received over 500 applications for 97 placements in 2013.
+We received 650 applications for 98 placements in 2014.

-- Can I check and see if my application is complete?
+- Can I check to see if my application is complete?

 We will send you a confirmation email once your application is complete.
-However, feel free to call our office at 617-353-1378 or email us at firstname.lastname@example.org to check on your application status.
+You may also call our office at 617-353-1378 or email us at email@example.com to check on your application status.

 - How long after I send in my application should I expect a response?

-- Once accepted into RISE, am I required to go to the program?
+- Once I am accepted into RISE, am I required to go to the program?

-- If accepted, how soon after do I need to inform the RISE office that I plan to attend the program?
+- If I am accepted into RISE, how soon do I need to inform the RISE office that I plan to attend the program?

 We ask that you let us know between 1-3 weeks after receiving your acceptance.
-We will send an acceptance deadline in the acceptance email.
+We will provide an acceptance deadline in the acceptance email.
 Please note that attending students are required to pay a $250 non-refundable deposit in order to secure their place in the program.

 - Will I know my research project before I accept my placement in the RISE Program?

-You will learn about your professor and his/her research before you accept your placement, but not your specific research project.
-You will meet your professor and other mentors, as well as learn about your project at the RISE orientation on June 30, 2014.
+You will learn about your professor and his/her research before you accept your placement but not about your specific research project.
+You will meet your professor and other mentors as well as learn about your project at the RISE orientation on June 29, 2015.

 - What is the cost of the Research Internship in Science & Engineering Program?

-Please see the Tuition, Aid, and Payment page for a detailed description of the cost of attending the RISE Program.
+Please see the Tuition, Fees & Aid page for a detailed description of the cost of attending the RISE Program.